 Antagonistic strains and fungal pathogen

 The six Trichoderma harzianum strains (SV-1, SV-2, SV-3, SV-14, SV-18 and IRRI-1) and pathogen Sclerotinia sclerotiorum strain were obtained from biocontrol laboratory of Division of Plant Pathology, Sardar Vallabhbhai Patel University of Agriculture Technology.
-All the fungal strains were subcultured on potato dextrose agar (PDA) slants, incubated at 25±2ºC for 7 days and then kept in kept refrigerator for long term utilisation at 4ºC.
+All the fungal strains were sub-cultured on potato dextrose agar (PDA) slants, incubated at 25±2ºC for 7 days and then kept in a refrigerator for long term utilization at 4ºC.

 Comparing bio-control efficacy of Trichoderma strains against Sclerotinia Sclerotiorum in vitro and in vivo

-In order to determine and compare the biocontrol efficacy of Trichoderma harzianum strains under two set of given conditions, sterilised soil autoclaved at 121°C at 15 psi pressure for 20 min were taken in pots.
+To determine and compare the biocontrol efficacy of T. harzianum strains under two set of given conditions, sterilised soil autoclaved at 121°C at 15 psi pressure for 20 min were taken in pots.

 To this soil, the mass multiplied bioagent strains SV-1, SV-2, SV-3, SV-14, SV-18 and IRRI-1, multiplied on wheat grains were added @ 10g per kg of soil.
 At an interval of every 30 days after inoculation of soil, re-isolation of Trichoderma from the pot conditions were performed by serial dilution plate technique to the dilution factor of 10-4 from all six different treatments for the period of 90 days.